AgnostiqHQ/covalent/doc/source/getting_started/index.rst

    $ covalent --help
    Usage: covalent [OPTIONS] COMMAND [ARGS]...

-     Covalent CLI tool used to manage the server.
+   Covalent CLI tool used to manage the servers.

    Options:
    -v, --version  Display version information.
    --help         Show this message and exit.

    Commands:
-     purge    Delete the cache and config settings. restart  Restart the server.
-     start    Start the server.
-     status   Query the status of the server. stop     Stop the server.
+   purge    Shutdown server and delete the cache and config settings. restart  Restart the server. start    Start the Covalent server. status   Query the status of the Covalent server. stop     Stop the Covalent server.

 Start the Covalent server: